NecroMonkey/vault/README.md

 # ReadMe

 I am a ConfigMan engineer and this is where I will be keeping my scripts, SQL queries, SSRS reports, and other things in the hopes that they will benefit the community.

+# Contents

+Templates.code-snippets - The code snippets I use in VSCode